When will I see you again? Sport bids to step out of virus shadow - France 24

 ICE HOCKEY

--- The National Hockey League shut down on March 12 and Commissioner Gary Bettman said the league is not in a race to resume.
+-- The National Hockey League shut down on March 12 but Commissioner Gary Bettman says he is confident it will restart -- he just doesn't know how, or when.

 GOLF